CO2 Refrigeration System: How It Works

 1) The compressor

 Serves as the powerhouse of the refrigeration system.
-Its primary function is to compress the low-pressure CO2 gas, elevating both its pressure and temperature.
+Basically, its primary function is to compress the low-pressure CO2 gas, elevating both its pressure and temperature.
 This compressed gas, now in a high-energy state, is the driving force that fuels the entire refrigeration cycle.

 In a booster system, two suction groups are feeding the compressors: